Rene Pinto Preview, Player Props: Rays vs. Angels

 Rene Pinto At The Plate

-- In three of nine games this year, Pinto has picked up at least one hit, including one game with multiple hits.
+- In four of 10 games this year (40.0%), Pinto has reached via hit, and that includes multiple hits twice.

-- He has not gone deep in his nine games this season.
+- He has not hit a long ball in his 10 games this year.

+- Pinto has an RBI in one game this year, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.